Approved Non-CS Courses

 - EE 569 (4 UNITS): Introduction to Digital Image Processing Image sampling, 2-D image transform, image enhancement, geometric image modification, morphologic processing, edge detection, texture analysis, image filtering and restoration.
 Recommended Preparation: EE 503, C/C++ or Matlab programming ability.

-- EE 597 (3 UNITS): Wireless Networks Introduction to wireless networking technologies; fundamental architectural and design principles used at all protocol layers; optimization and performance evaluation using mathematical analysis and simulations.
+- EE 597 (4 UNITS): Wireless Networks Introduction to wireless networking technologies; fundamental architectural and design principles used at all protocol layers; optimization, performance evaluation and implementation using mathematical analysis, simulations, and experiments.
 Prerequisite: EE 450 and EE 503; Recommended Preparation: EE 467, familiarity with Matlab and C programming.

 - EE 619 (3 UNITS): Advanced Topics in Automatic Speech Recognition Advanced topics in automatic speech recognition, speaker recognition, spoken dialogue, conversational multimedia interfaces.
 Recommended preparation: EE 503, EE 519, CSCI 544.